eloraiby/tcpm/README.md

 * `void ProcessQueue_release(ProcessQueue* dq)`: set the termination flags and join the worker threads until they finish.

-* `Process* ProcessQueue_spawn(ProcessQueue* dq, ProcessSpawnParameters* parameters)`: spawn a new process on the process queue with the appropriate parameters.
+* `PID ProcessQueue_spawn(ProcessQueue* dq, ProcessSpawnParameters* parameters)`: spawn a new process on the process queue with the appropriate parameters.
 This will return `NULL` if the maximum number of live process is reached.
 All parameters passed in `parameters` are owned by the process queue, as such even on creation failure, the processqueue will release all the associated objects.

 #### Process
-* `Process* Process_parent(Process* proc)`: get the process parent (could be `NULL` if the process is the root process).
+* `PID Process_parent(PID proc)`: get the process parent (`PID.pq` could be `NULL` if the process is the root process).

 * `SendResult Process_sendMessage(Process* dest, void* message, MessageAction ma)`: send a message to another process.
 The destination process owns the message if the send was successfull, otherwise if the `MessageAction` is `MA_RELEASE`, the message is released using the destination process message release function.
+If the destination actor is dead, then this function returns `ACTOR_IS_DEAD`.

 * `void* Process_receiveMessage(ProcessQueue* dq)`: receive a message.
 This could be `NULL` if no message is available.
 The receiving process has the responsibility to release the message data.

-* `Process* Process_self(ProcessQueue* dq)`: return the current process handle (cannot be `NULL`)
+* `PID Process_self(ProcessQueue* dq)`: return the current process handle (`PID.pq` cannot be `NULL`)